cherbie/cits3200-db/3. Meetings/Week_2/ClientMeeting_07AUG2019.md

             - Month Closing
             - HERDC Category
             - Added in last 30 days
-        - Have a box explaining verious terminology
+        - Have a box explaining various terminology
     10. How do the funding opportunities get added
         - Each opportunity enters "the back end" and clicks edit to enter the detail
         - Details entered